antevens/boatcontrol/README.md

 {INSERT_LINK_TO_DIGIKEY}
 {INSERT_LINK_TO_MOUSER}

-This is an open hardware design for a electrical panel and boat controller.
+This is an open hardware design for an electrical panel and boat controller.

-You can think of this as a giant latching relay board with a socket to act like a regular Raspberry Pi HAT or an Nvidia Jetson (Nano/Xavier NX)
+You can think of this as a giant latching relay board with a socket to act like a regular Raspberry Pi HAT or an Nvidia Jetson (Nano/Xavier NX) breakout

 All critical parts are designed to be field servicable, components using through-holes are used where possible for better durability on mobile marine